YongGoose/YongGoose/README.md

 ## A developer passionate about learning, sharing, and building impactful software.

-I'm a `NAVER WEBTOON` backend engineer and open source contributor on `JUnit5`, `spring-projects`, `naver/fixture-monkey`, and more.
-Currently a [committer](https://people.apache.org/phonebook.html?uid=yongjunh) for `apache/seata`, and selected as a [GSoC'25 contributor](https://community.gradle.org/events/gsoc/2025/maven-central-publishing-with-new-api/) for a `Kotlin & Gradle` project.
-Enjoy collaborating on projects, sharing knowledge, and continuously learning new technologies to improve my skills.
+Yongjun Hong is a backend engineer at `NAVER WEBTOON` and an open-source contributor to `JUnit5`, `spring-projects`, `naver/fixture-monkey`, and more.
+He is currently a committer for `apache/seata` and has been selected as a GSoC'25 contributor for a Kotlin & Gradle project.
+He enjoys collaborating on projects, sharing knowledge, and continuously learning new technologies to improve his skills.

-Recently, I’ve been particularly interested in [**Test code**](https://www.slideshare.net/slideshow/2024-09-24-comming-soon/271981415).
-Test code is not just for validation; It also helps other developers understand how to use my code and serves as a guide for efficient refactoring, making it crucial for maintaining high-quality software.
+Recently, he has been particularly interested in test code.
+To him, test code is not just for validation.
+It helps other developers understand how to use his code and serves as a foundation for efficient refactoring, making it essential for maintaining high-quality software.

-I'm also interested in **distributed transactions**, especially their implementation and challenges in microservices architectures.
-It's a complex but fascinating area, and I’ve been sharing my thoughts in recent blog posts.
+He is also interested in distributed transactions, especially their implementation and challenges within microservices architectures.
+It's a complex but fascinating area, and he has been sharing his thoughts through recent blog posts.

 ## Open Source Contributions
 - [JUnit Framework](https://github.com/junit-team/junit5/issues?q=is%3Apr+is%3Aopen+author%3AYongGoose)